decretist/Dissertation/Chapter3/chapter3.markdown

 [8] Winroth, “Where Gratian Slept.”

-[9] Kenneth Pennington, “The Biography of Gratian, the Father of Canon Law,” *Villanova Law Review* 59 (2014): 686.
+[9] Kenneth Pennington, “The Biography of Gratian, the Father of Canon Law,” in *A Service Beyond All Recompense*, ed.
+Kurt Martens (Catholic University of America Press, 2018), 365.

+[10] Pennington, 367–68.

-[10] "He is one of those deeply admirable men of pious modesty, like the builders of the medieval cathedrals, whose person is hidden and effaced completely behind their immortal works."
+[11] "He is one of those deeply admirable men of pious modesty, like the builders of the medieval cathedrals, whose person is hidden and effaced completely behind their immortal works."
 (Kuttner, “The Father of the Science of Canon Law,” 4).

-[11] **Expand: Winroth argues for a short teaching career, Southern agues for no teaching career.** R.W.
+[12] **Expand: Winroth argues for a short teaching career, Southern agues for no teaching career.** R.W.
 Southern is the extreme outlier in this regard, citing as late as 1995 Gratian's supposed association with the Camaldolese order to advance an argument that he had never been a